divnix/std/ARCHITECTURE.md

 ### Function Library

-Alongside the **Packaging Pipeline**, and by dogfooding its code organization principles, Standard provides a curated assortment of library functions and integrations that users can adopt in accordance with their needs encouraged by the promise of hightened productivity or the peace of mind to build on the shoulders of the entire Standard community.
+Alongside the **Packaging Pipeline**, and by dogfooding its code organization principles, Standard provides a curated assortment of library functions and integrations that users can adopt in accordance with their needs encouraged by the promise of heightened productivity or the peace of mind to build on the shoulders of the entire Standard community.
 Some library functions and integrations may be assorted outside of these organizational principles as otherwise unspecial top level shorthands.

 ### Block Type Library